← Back to Home

 Real-Time Example

-• JVM runs the application on each environment
+• The JVM runs the application in each environment.

-• Running tests on CI server → JRE sufficient
+• Running automation tests on a CI server may only require the runtime environment.

 Common Mistakes by Beginners